 Information on copyright restrictions and requesting Inter Library loans for commercial purposes.

-The British Library's Library Privilege Photocopy Service provides copies for non-commercial use, there should be no financial gain arising from the use of the copy supplied.
+The British Library's Library Privilege Photocopy Service provides copies for non-commercial use, and there should be no financial gain arising from the use of the copy supplied.
 Copies are provided for the personal use of the individual submitting the request and must not be duplicated or distributed to any other people

 For each photocopy request, you are required to agree to the terms and conditions of the British Library's Library Privilege Photocopy Services.